MEMS GNSS/INS Case Studies

 - A wide range of applications: While FOG INS has been proven to be incredibly effective, improvements to the accuracy of MEMS technology for inertial navigation solutions have proven to be more cost-effective for applications such as precision agriculture and autonomous vehicles

-- GNSS integration: A with any kind of inertial navigation system, a MEMS INS isn’t able to determine absolute position.
+- GNSS integration: With any kind of inertial navigation system, a MEMS INS isn’t able to determine absolute position.
 By itself, the MEMS INS is able to determine the relative position of the vehicle from a known starting point, accounting for distance travelled and orientation.
 When a MEMS INS is combined with GNSS (global navigation satellite system) it takes advantage of the satellite technology to accurately determine the absolute position on Earth.
 With these two navigational technologies working in tandem, the strengths of both enable a high level of accuracy.

 Given the low SWaP-C of MEMS INS, it has a wide range of applications, from commercial-grade to survey-grade and defence-grade.
 This includes: